 It’s possible to get prequalified with a soft credit check.
 And the Auto Navigator tool can come in handy if you’re on a tight budget.
 The tool allows you to find cars that meet your preferences and adjust the price, which can help you find a car that fits within your monthly budget.

-And while Capital One Auto Finance is willing to consider applicants who are rebuilding their credit, keep in mind that its better APRs are available only to those with strong credit.
+Another thing to keep in mind is that Capital One’s better APRs are available only to those with strong credit.

 How to apply for a loan from Capital One Auto Finance